shobrook/DeepFCN/README.md

 # DeepFCN

-`DeepFCN` is a deep learning tool for predicting individual differences (e.g. classifying subjects with vs. without autism) from [functional connectivity networks (FCNs)](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity).
+DeepFCN is a deep learning tool for predicting individual differences (e.g. classifying subjects with vs. without autism) from [functional connectivity networks (FCNs)](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity).

-It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the machine learning pipeline, from creating FCNs from fMRI images to extracting features to training and testing.
+It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the machine learning pipeline, including:
+1. Extracting FCNs and features from fMRI data
+2. Preprocessing the FCNs (e.g. dropping outliers, normalization)
+3. Designing the GNN
+4. Training and testing the GNN

 <!--Pipeline diagram-->

 ## Installation

-You can install `DeepFCN` from PyPi:
+You can install DeepFCN from PyPi:

 ```bash
 $ pip install deepfcn